opensvc/docs.opensvc.com/source/agent.service.management.rst

 Trigger hard-coded and user-defined file synchronization to disaster recovery nodes.
 Optionally creates snapshots to send a coherent file set.
 No-op if run from a node not running the service.

-.. function:: <svcname> print status

-Print status of all service resources

 Logging
 =======